Wedding Bar Tips

 Ice & Temperature

-Assign an ice wrangler
+Assign ice responsibility

 Separate ice for drinks vs. chilling bottles